GustasJanusauskas/Portfolio-Site/README.md

 ### Steps

 1. Install prerequisites.
-2. Navigate to both the root and socialmediasite_frontend folders and run:
+2. Navigate to both the root and portfoliosite_frontend folders and run:
 ```
 npm install
 ```